JohnBlue-git/MyFirst_WebApp/README.md

 # MyFirst_WebApp
 This is my first MVC application that shows the technique combined HTML, CSS, Javascript, and C# via ASP.NET MVC framework.

+＃ Video Demonstration
+There is a Demonstration.mp4 for demonstration

 # Folder strcuture
 Content: CSS files
 Controllers: control the action and data flow between View and Backend